schachmat/wego/README.md

    and next few days for your chosen location.
 0. If you're visiting someone in e.g. London over the weekend, just run `wego 4 London` or `wego London 4` (the ordering of arguments makes no difference) to get the forecast for the current and the next 3 days.
-Unfortunately that does not currently work with the forecast.io backend, as it only supports latitude,longitude location specification.

 You can set the `$WEGORC` environment variable to override the default config file location.